TencentARC/ArcNerf/docs/expr.md

 For the color on mesh, we use the triangle centroid as pts, with -face_norm as directly to get the color for face.

-- Advance algorithm for texture map/lighting are not supported.
-You many possibly need to do diffRendering to optimize the texture and other asset used for modern graphical engine.
+- Advanced algorithm for texture map/lighting are not supported.
+You many possibly need to do diffRender to optimize the texture and other asset used for modern graphical engine.
 We will try to do it in the future.

-- Although we support customized volume for extraction(the volume has same side, or different lenght on xyz dimension).
+- We support customized volume for extraction(the volume has same side, or different lenght on xyz dimension).
+Accurate volume for object leads to better result.
+We don't provide auto or interactive bbox selection, we may provide it in the future.
-But we found that only xyz with same length could generate color correctly.

 Here is the mesh extracted from NeRF_NGP and NeuS_NGP.